rishops/planventure/planventure-api/PROMPTS.md

 Use Source Control in VS Code:
 1. Stage all changes
-2. Click the sparkle icon to generate a commit message with Copilot
+2. Click the sparkle icon to generate a commit message with Gemini Code Assist
 3. Click commit

 ## Step 3: Authentication System

 ### Password Hashing Utilities

-In Copilot Edits, type:
+In GCA chat, type:
 ```
 Create password hashing and salt utility functions for the User model
 ```